papikx/papikx/README.md

 # 💫 Hi 👋, I'm papik
 **A passionate Full-stack developer from Ukraine**

-Email Me 👉 📧 **belokonenkogerman@gmail.com** For Collaboration/Project or Anything Else. 😊😊
+Email Me 👉 📧 **belokonenkogerman@gmail.com** or DM me in Telegram 👉 @norpi For Collaboration/Project or Anything Else. 😊😊

 <!-- ============================= -->
 <!--             ABOUT ME          -->